Skip to content

 At the moment, we can't find any results for this search.

-The smallest city in South Tyrol
+The smallest town in South Tyrol

-Glurns leaves a mark for its history and architecture and is therefore represented by "I Borghi più belli d'Italia" - Italy's most beautiful towns - an association that aims at valorizing small towns' historical and artistic value.
+Glurns leaves a mark for its history and architecture and is therefore represented by "I Borghi più belli d'Italia" - Italy's most beautiful towns - an association that aims at preserving small towns' historical and artistic value.

 What to do in Glurns